jinjf553/CQC/wp-content/plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.2.3 - 04.05.2017 =
+* Fixed:    E_WARNING on Gallery Settings page due to improper use of array_combine() on PHP <= 5.3

+= V2.2.2 -  04.04.2017 =
+* Fixed:    Hyperlinks in image descriptions
+* Fixed:    WordPress SEO sitemap image count
+* Fixed:    Removed id parameter in shortcodes
+* Fixed:    Fatal error in Freemius code

+= V2.2.1 - 03.13.2017 =
+* NEW:      Template mechanism for all display types
+* NEW:      Review notices
+* Changed:  Updated branding to Imagely
+* Changed:  Added the ability to click on a gallery title and have it open direct to Pro Lightbox
+* Fixed:    Problems with activation after initial installation
+* Fixed:    Don't display legacy shortcodes after creating new galleries
+* Fixed:    false positive malware detection notices against 'eval'
+* Fixed:    Various PHP notices and warnings
+* Fixed:    Issue with dynamic container height for Imagebrowser display types

+= V2.1.79 - 02.23.2017 =
+* Secured: Resolved vulnerability with tag cloud displays

+= V2.1.77 - 01.31.2017 =
+* Changed:  Corrected Facebook link
+* Changed:  Tags in readme.txt
+* Fixed:    Problem with deactivating other plugin

+= V2.1.69 - 01.18.2017 =
+* Fixed:    Ensured compatibility with WordPress 4.7.1
+* Fixed:    Missing option names on setting pages when Wizard active
+* Fixed:    Ensure that NextGEN Gallery is always loaded after it's extension plugins in WP 4.7
+* Fixed:    Pope product uninstaller not running during activation

+= V2.1.62 - 12.15.2016 =
+* Fixed:   Typo in notice for launching the gallery wizard
+* Fixed:   The ability to dismiss the gallery wizard notice

+= V2.1.61 - 12.14.2016 =
+* NEW:     Gallery creation wizard for new users
+* Fixed:   Shortcodes in widgets not getting substituted in Divi
+* Fixed:   Ensure that NGG placeholder text doesn't get styled incorrectly by other themes
+* Fixed:   Various thickbox issues on custom post type pages
+* Fixed:   Hide IGW placeholder images in Yoast feed

+= V2.1.60 - 11.22.2016 =
+* Secured: Ensure that only .css files can be edited using Styles tab

+= V2.1.59 - 11.22.2016 =
+* Secured: Ability to customize CSS Styles
+* Changed: readme.txt improvements
+* Fixed:   Compatibility with WordPress 4.7.0
+* Fixed:   IGW-inserted tagclouds are incorrect

+= V2.1.57 - 11.14.2016 =
+* Secured: Custom Styles may only be written to specific directories
+* Secured: SQL injection vulnerability for gallery names
+* Changed: Display type icons are now clickable in the Insert Gallery Window
+* Changed: Include backup image files when coping/moving a gallery
+* Changed: Show gallery name in upload notification
+* Changed: Added placeholder text to gallery name field on Add Gallery / Upload Images page
+* Fixed:   Custom sortorder not preserved in shortcode
+* Fixed:   Shortcodes added via Insert Gallery Window displayed as []
+* Fixed:   Uncaught TypeError: Cannot read property 'replace' of undefined
+* Fixed:   Use of deprecated Yoast SEO (aka WPSEO) filter
+* Fixed:   Conflict with Easy Digital Downloads
+* Fixed:   Misc invalid HTML tags in admin pages (thanks to kniebremser)
+* Fixed:   Change display:hidden to visibility:hidden in various places
+* Fixed:   Escaping of quotes in gallery titles and urls
+* Fixed:   Untranslatable strings

+= V2.1.56 - 10.27.2016 =
+* Fixed:   Shortcode parsing was affecting third-party shortcodes

+= V2.1.54 - 10.25.2016 =
+* NEW:     Added php docblock directives for code hinting/completion
+* NEW:     Display types can have aliases
+* NEW:     Visual Shortcodes
+* Changed: Now uses gulp for package compilation & JS/CSS minification
+* Changed: Updated Freemius SDK to 1.2.1
+* Fixed:   Extraneous backslashes being added to gallery titles & descriptions
+* Fixed:   Import folder 'gallery title' field wasn't being used for new gallery titles
+* Fixed:   Settings reset will now redirect to /wp-admin/ to avoid potential activation-related errors
+* Fixed:   Table columns cache becomes out of date between versions
+* Fixed:   Various issues with shortcodes when used in widgets
+* Fixed:   Warnings caused by calls to non-existent module package files
+* Fixed:   nextgen_admin's jquery-ui breaking Elegant Themes admin pages

+= V2.1.50 - 08.30.2016 =
+* NEW:     Added the ability to open galleries within albums using a lightbox
+* Changed: Increased freemius opt-in to 100%
+* Changed: Tamara Lackey's biography on the overview page
+* Fixed:   Images not responsive for all display types
+* Fixed:   Compatibility with the Imagely Lightroom plugin
+* Fixed:   Removed Pope tests folder
+* Fixed:   Maximum function nesting level fatal error when displaying two or more albums
+* Fixed:   Ensure Insert Gallery Window background stays white
+* Fixed:   PHP warning for C_NGG_Lightbox class using incompatible constructor

 = V2.1.49 - 07.26.2016 =
 * NEW:     Add a "Default" template option to override ATP settings when a global setting is used